 The third reason why your HVAC unit could be freezing is because of a dirty evaporator coil.
 Most of the time if someone neglects the air conditioning unit and fails to change the filter, the dirt ends up being sucked up by the evaporator coil.
 Just like when the filter is not changed, so too when the coils are dirty it restricts air flow from passing through the coil which then builds up ice.

 The fourth reason why your HVAC unit could be freezing up is because of a low refrigerant charge.
 When you have a low refrigerant charge, it freezes up the pipes.
 The only way one can have a low refrigerant charge is if there is a refrigerant leak in the system.
 Refrigerant leaks can be very difficult to pinpoint.
-I would suggest hiring an air conditioning repair company and have them find and repair your refrigerant leak.
+I would suggest hiring an HVAC Maintenance Repair Company in NYC and have them find and repair your refrigerant leak.

 The fifth reason, and don’t think that this doesn’t happen because we have seen it plenty of times.
 People tend to turn the room with the air conditioning unit in it a storage room.
 Without realizing they block the return with boxes and it once again restricts airflow.
 The room with the air conditioning unit in it should stay clean.